ftrackhq/ftrack-connect-maya-publish/doc/developing/publish_using_pyblish.rst

     The `qt_widget` type can be used to present a custom widget to the user::

         {
-            'widget': asset_selector,
+            'widget': StartEndFrameField(start_frame=0, end_frame=1001),
-            'name': 'asset',
+            'name': 'frame_range',
             'type': 'qt_widget'
         }

     The options will be saved under the `name` key.
-The asset_selector being a subclass of `ftrack_connect_pipeline.ui.widget.field.base.BaseField`.
-The
+The StartEndFrameField being a subclass of
-    widget must:
+    `ftrack_connect_pipeline.ui.widget.field.base.BaseField`.
+The widget must:

     #.
 Implement the `value` method that returns the current value of the
         field.